-The Board Terms of Reference can be found in the Board, Executive and Committees section of the Orica website.
+The Board Terms of Reference can be found in the Board & Executive Committee page of the Orica website.

-5.2 DELEGATION TO CEO AND MANAGEMENT
+5.2 Delegation to CEO and management

 The CEO is directly accountable to the Board and is responsible for managing, directing and promoting the profitable, safe operation and development of the Company, consistent with the primary objective of enhancing long-term shareholder value.

-This is complemented by comprehensive Delegations of Authority from the Board to the CEO and management, which are designed to accelerate decisionmaking and improve efficiency.
+This is complemented by comprehensive Delegations of Authority from the Board to the CEO and management, which are designed to accelerate decision-making and improve efficiency.

-5.3 COMPANY SECRETARY
+5.3 Company Secretary